agrampa/seattle-301d17/01-mobile-first/README.md

 - OK, now code review.
 - Review of today's lab assignment
 	- Let's develop some mobile/responsive super-powers!
-	- With a pair, make the blog responsive, so it hides the main navigation menu under a "Hamburger" link on small screens, and unfurls to a row of tab-like links on larger screens.
+	- In a pair, make the blog responsive, so it hides the main navigation menu under a "Hamburger" link on small screens, and unfurls to a row of tab-like links on larger screens.
 	- Then, see how you can apply these same ideas in your portfolio!

 ## Helpful Resources